tomov/VGDL-fMRI-Python-Data-Analysis/README.md

 - `Preprocess_smooth_betas.ipynb` is where the `.mat` files are preprocessed and the BOLD data is reordered.
 We looked at beta series for boxcars, blocks, levels, and games. 🟠

-- `Startingpoint.ipynb` is a probably not very useful but kept it here for potential debugging.
+- `Startingpoint.ipynb` is probably not very useful but kept it here for potential debugging.

 #### Analysis notebooks